lightvector/KataGo/python/selfplay/consecutive/README.md

 ## Instructions

 Either copy the files to another folder or run them from where they are.
 Copy a relevant configuration file and rename it `keeper1.cfg` to this folder.
 Copy a relevant selfplay configuration file and rename it `selfplay1.cfg` to the same folder.
-Edit the paths in `nohup.sh` to reflect the correct location of your selfplay data and katago folder/executable.
+Edit the paths in `nohuploop.sh` to reflect the correct location of your selfplay data and katago folder/executable.

 ## Suggested settings for learning